LarryLiander/Smoking-Detection/README.md

 # Smoking-Detection
-This is the project to detect a person smoking by using yolov4 Object detection and InceptionV3 for classification This project is using google colab and webcam for person detection so make sure ur computer have webcam
+This is the project to detect a person smoking by using yolov4 Object detection and Convolutional Neural Network for classification
+This project is using google colab and webcam for person detection so make sure ur computer have webcam

+# Algorithm
+### 1. First we use existing object detection model named yolov4
+### 2. The model can detect 80 types of object but we use it specifically only to detect person
+### 3. we crop the part of the image where the person is detected
+### 4. we train our CNN to clasify smoking and non smoking activity
+### 5. we feed the cropped image to the CNN model

 # How-to Use
 ### 1. Open google colab and upload the ipynb file.